How Long Is Your License Suspended After a DUI?

-If your license has been suspended because you have been arrested for a DUII in Clackamas County, Oregon, or another county in Oregon, you most likely have questions about how long your license will be suspended.
-Clackamas County criminal defense lawyer Jared Justice can get you the answers you need in a timely manner.
+If you have a suspended license in Oregon due to a DUII arrest or conviction, you most likely have questions about how long the suspension will last.
+DUI lawyer Jared Justice can show you how to get a hardship permit in Oregon (if possible) and give you all the answers you need in a timely manner.

-If a court suspends, or revokes your driver’s license, you usually get the official notice while in court.
-If your license is suspended or revoked by the DMV, the following actions and conditions may be imposed:
+If your license is suspended or revoked by the DMV or the court, the following actions and conditions may be required of you:

 - Without a valid license, driving is not an option without a hardship permit.

 - A fee for reinstatement must be paid to the DMV once the suspension or revocation period has ended

 - o There may be other requirements as well

 It is important to find an attorney familiar with the court where the proceedings will take place.
 Jared Justice is an experienced Clackamas County DUI lawyer who is very familiar with the local courts.

 How Long is your License Suspended for After a DUI?

 Every situation is different, but the following information may be helpful

 Suspension lengths are increased if any of the following have occurred in Oregon or any other jurisdiction within 5 years prior to the current conviction, refusal, or failure suspension: 1) A DUI conviction, 2) participation in a pre-trial diversion program, or 3) a suspension of driving privileges under Implied Consent law.